stacklok/codegate/README.md

 ---

-# CodeGate: An Agent to provide centralised management and security for AI coding assistants, agents and agentic frameworks.
+# CodeGate: Centralised management and security for AI Applications, coding assistants, and agentic frameworks.

 **By [Stacklok](https://stacklok.com)**